David-Maisonave/SqliteFuzzyPlusExtension/Docs/README.md

 ``` SQL
 SELECT Word, SameSound(Word,"there") sn FROM SimilarSoundingWords;
 ```
-SameSound (aka soundex) uses SQLean fuzzy soundex to compare to strings, and returns 1 if soundex values are equal.
+SameSound compares 2 strings, and returns 1 if the sound is similar.
+- If a 3rd argument is given, the 3rd argument is used to determine what phonetic method is used to compare the 2 strings.
+By default Caverphone2 is used to compare the 2 input strings.
+  - Allowed 3rd parameter values:
+    - "Caverphone2"
+    - "fuzzy_caver"
+    - "fuzzy_phonetic"
+    - "fuzzy_soundex"
+    - "fuzzy_rsoundex"
+    - "fuzzy_translit"
+    - 1
+    - 2
+    - 3
+    - 4
+    - 5
+    - 6
+  - Note: The number values are ID values of the string listed values.
+(1="Caverphone2", 2="fuzzy_caver", etc...)
-If a 3rd argument is given, the 3rd argument is used to determine what distance method is used to compare the 2 soundex values.
+- If a 4th argument is given, the 4th argument is used to determine what distance method is used to compare the 2 phonetic values.
+By default, strcmp is used to determine if the phonetic values are equal.
+  - See DistanceMethod names for allowed values.
+- If a 5TH argument is present, the 5th argument is used to determine if the distance method should return IsVerySimilar or IsSimilar.
+If the 5TH argument is 1, the function returns IsVerySimilar results.
+If the 5TH argument is 0, a IsSimilar result is returned.
+The 5th argument is only applicable if the 4th argument specifies a distance method other than "SameSound_StrCmp".

 #### Example#1: